-Dagger Law is dedicated to developing a cost conscious approach specifically designed to assist farmers, agribusiness owners, and landowners with all aspects of the law that impact the agriculture industry.
+Dagger Law is dedicated to developing a cost conscious approach that is tailor made to assist farmers, agribusiness owners, and rural landowners with all aspects of the law that impact the agriculture industry in Ohio.

 At its core, Central Ohio is comprised of farming and agricultural communities.
-Here, and across the state, our farms drive our economy.
+Here, and across the state of Ohio, our farms drive our economy.
 They directly influence our health & nutrition.
 Farms and agribusinesses are even on the cutting edge of our environmental conservation initiatives.
-Our Agricultural Law attorneys constantly provide our clients with updates to changes in Ag law taxes, and other farm law issues that impact Fairfield County farmers, agribusiness owners, and landowners because the laws impacting farms are constantly shifting.
-Whether those laws impact those laws that determine how a farm is set up as a legal business entity, environmental and conservation minded use of agricultural land, tax issues affecting individuals and businesses, or parents planning to pass a legacy to their children, you can be assured that Dagger Law Agricultural Attorneys are watching out for our clients.
-Regardless of where you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus Area or other locations nearby; we have you covered.
+Our Agricultural Law attorneys constantly provide our clients with updates to changes in Ag law taxes, and other farm law issues that impact Fairfield County farmers, agribusiness owners, and landowners.
+Our agribusiness attorneys know that the laws impacting the agriculture industry are constantly shifting.
+Whether those laws impact those laws that determine how a farm is set up as a legal business entity, environmental and conservation minded use of agricultural land, tax issues affecting individuals and businesses, or parents planning to pass a legacy to their children; you can be assured that Dagger Law Agricultural Attorneys are watching out for our clients.
+Regardless of whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus Area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page

 Agricultural Law consists of: